Adam Morgan: Being let go by Liverpool took me to a dark place

 Morgan, a born-and-bred Scouser, had been labelled the best finisher at the club by Liverpool legend Robbie Fowler and also scored the first goal of Brendan Rodgers’ Anfield tenure when he netted in a pre-season friendly against Toronto FC in July 2012.

-Eight years on, however, and Morgan is plying his trade in Essex with National League South side Chelmsford City, having turned out for a myriad of teams across the English league pyramid.
+Ten years on, however, and Morgan is plying his trade in with Haringey Borough in the Isthmian League Premier Division, having turned out for a myriad of teams across the English league pyramid.

-It is only recently that he decided to open up about his mental health issues, as well as being able to talk about his time at beloved Liverpool, who he joined when he was eight years old.
+It was only around two years ago, when this interview was first published, that he decided to open up about his mental health issues, as well as being able to talk about his time at beloved Liverpool, who he joined when he was eight years old.

 For a while after Morgan left Liverpool, he couldn’t even bear to watch them play, such was his heartbreak at being let go.

 “I was angry and upset.
-Feeling like failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan, now 26.
+Feeling like a failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan.

 “That took me to a dark, dark place, and I still go back there from time to time, but I know how to deal with it better because I see a counsellor.
 Sometimes, I’ll slip up, which can be self-inflicted.